 This is why during large deletes with the data loader, it will actually warn you that you are deleting more records than what will fit in your recycle bin.
-This means that an admin who makes a big mistake could easily delete many more records than you can fix with the recycle bin.
+This means that an administrator who makes a big mistake could easily delete many more records than you can fix with the recycle bin.

 Some mistakes or attacks aren’t noticed right away.
-This is why most people keep backup history much longer that 15 days.
+This is why most people keep backup history much longer than 15 days.
 But it’s important to understand that the recycle bin does not do that.
 It only holds records for 15 days.
-If a mistaken or rogue admin does something that goes unnoticed for two weeks, you will not be able to bring it back via any mechanism other than the Salesforce restore service.
+If a mistaken or rogue administrator does something that goes unnoticed for two weeks, you will not be able to bring it back via any mechanism other than the Salesforce restore service.

 How much is your Salesforce data worth to you?